leonardogolfeto/github-scraper/README.md

 ./mvnw compile quarkus:dev
 ```

-> **_NOTE:_**  Quarkus now ships with a Dev UI and Swagger UI, which is available in dev mode only at http://localhost:8080/q/dev/ and http://localhost:8080/q/swagger-ui/
+> **_NOTE:_** The application ships with a Dev UI and Swagger UI, which is available in dev mode only at http://localhost:8080/q/dev/ and http://localhost:8080/q/swagger-ui/

 ## Packaging and running the standalone application